svenaoki/CNN-PyTorch-React/README.md

 Click on "Choose file" and upload your cats or dog image
 <img src = "/docs/FrontEndtool.png">

-Click on "Run CNN" to make a prediciton
+Click on "Run CNN" to make a prediciton (will change to display probabilties, too)
 <img src = "/docs/FrontEndtool2.png">